ark-network/arkdev.info/docs/learn/concepts.md

 ### Connectors

 To ensure atomicity—preventing users from losing their VTXOs without confirmation of the new ones—the forfeit transaction is contingent on the new shared UTXO transaction.
 This is achieved by using connector outputs, which are part of the shared UTXO transaction and serve as inputs for the forfeit transactions.

-### Out of round

-Rounds require user interaction and result in an on-chain transaction that must be confirmed before finalizing.
-This process can be time-consuming.
-To allow users to spend their VTXOs more quickly, out-of-round (OOR) payments are available.
-These enable participants to make instant payments directly from one party to another without waiting for an Ark round.
-OOR payments are co-signed by the ASP.
-Users **trust that the ASP and sender won't collude** for a double spend.
-The recipient can either rely on the ASP's reputation and keep the OOR VTXO or choose to convert it into a regular VTXO in the next Ark round for added security.

 ## ⛓️‍💥 Transactions